Amir-Abbas Hoveyda: Prime Minister of Iran (1965–1977)

 Hoveyda's plan to crack down on corruption became an example of the entrenched ineptitude of many in power.
 Many important members of the government were corrupt, and the Shah was consistently flattered and schmoozed by them and turned a blind eye to the problem.
 The Shah began receiving an increasingly distorted picture of Iranian society, while becoming completely blind to increasing frustration to this rule by regular Iranians, as well as the shortcomings of his own government.
 Hoveyda's inability to move forward with his personal mandate eventually turned the overtly optimistic prime minister into a cynic.
 After years of political maneuvering, most of his proposed initiatives were stonewalled by bureaucratic obstacles.
 During the 1970s, the now veteran prime minister became nonchalant when it came to following through with his own convictions.
-His earlier aggression towards the dysfunctions of an obtrusive system slowly turned into feigned support.
+His earlier aggression towards the dysfunctions of an intrusive system slowly turned into feigned support.
 Publicly, Hoveyda assumed the notion that the regime in its current state would eventually reform on its own, and that political liberalization was only a small issue in the grand scheme of modernization.
 In private, Hoveyda often lamented over Iran's conditions, admitting to insufficiencies of the state and his own political impotence.
 The powerlessness of the premier's office was coupled with intricate internal rivalries.
 Hoveyda had an intensely rough relationship with the likes of Asadollah Alam and Ardeshir Zahedi, son of the famed participant in the 1953 coup against Mossadegh, General Fazlollah Zahedi.